 Most gamers will tell you that you need a dedicated gaming PC to get the best experience but take it from me, you don’t!
 I recently went through the process of buying a laptop for playing games and spent hours if not days researching which one was the best gaming laptop and more specifically which one was best for my budget and needs out with playing games.

-Best Gaming Laptops
+Best Gaming Laptop

 The PC has become the mainstay when it comes to gaming, but it does have a massive issue for some gamers – it’s not portable.
-Laptops are great for getting work done, watching Netflix and even just doing some light game playing but running the latest AAA games is impossible for a normal laptop.
-This is why we now have dedicated gaming laptops which have processors powerful enough to run games, dedicated graphics cards like PCs and massive hard drives – preferably with the best SSD for gaming.
+Notebooks are great for getting work done, watching Netflix and even just doing some light game playing but running the latest AAA games is impossible for a normal laptop.
+This is why we now have gaming laptops which have processors powerful enough to run games, dedicated graphics cards like PCs and massive hard drives – preferably with the best SSD for gaming.

 Best Under $1500

-1500 is a lot of money no matter who you are its a lot of cash to put down on a gaming laptop.
+1500 is a lot of money no matter who you are its a lot of cash to put down on a laptop.
 That being said, the laptops you can get for that price will definitely get you gaming on the go.

 Best Under $1000